beyondessential/tupaia/packages/lesmis/README.md

 #### Views

-A view is a component that connects to a route (ie. react-router Route).
+A view is a component that connects to a route (i.e. react-router Route).

 ## Environment variables